Yves Daccord: Professional career at the ICRC

-Titles and honours
+The Edgelands Institute

+In 2020, Yves Daccord founded the Edgelands Institute, Harvard University's first-ever pop-up research institute.
+The institute was founded in partnership with Dr. Beatriz Arcila Botero and Danil Kerimi, and incubated at the Berkman Klein Center for Internet and Society at Harvard University.

+The institute's methodology consists of "popping-up" in different cities around the world to understand the use of digital security technologies, capture local power dynamics, and host diverse spaces of conversation.
+The institute has so far has been present in five different cities, Medellín, Geneva, Cúcuta, Nairobi, and Houston.
+The institute has many institutional partnerships including with Magnum Photography, the Berkman Klein Center for Internet and Society at Harvard University, Casa de las Estratégias, among others.

+Given its temporary nature, the institute is set to dissolve in 2025.

+Our common home

+In 2022, Yves Daccord became the Chair of Our Common Home, a networked organization which aims to empower people to build the common good for the environment.
+The philosophy of our common home consists in promoting civic participation of everyone in society, with a focus on people holding more traditional values and feel attached to their place and traditions.
+Our common home supports the creation of civic associations around the world to carry its mission locally and engage a wider part of the population in the debates around environmental protection.

+Honours

-In 2014, Daccord was appointed to the chair of the Steering Committee for Humanitarian Response(SCHR), a voluntary alliance of nine of the world's leading humanitarian organisations.
-In 2015, World Health Organization(WHO) Director-General Margaret Chan appointed Daccord as a member of the Advisory Group on Reform of WHO's Work in Outbreaks and Emergencies with Health and Humanitarian Consequences.
-In May 2017, he was awarded an Honorary Doctor's degree in Social Sciences by the University of St. Gallen, in recognition of his “outstanding services to the fortunes of the ICRC.”
+In 2014, Daccord was appointed to the chair of the Steering Committee for Humanitarian Response (SCHR), a voluntary alliance of nine of the world's leading humanitarian organisations.
+In 2015, World Health Organization (WHO) Director-General Margaret Chan appointed Daccord as a member of the Advisory Group on Reform of WHO's Work in Outbreaks and Emergencies with Health and Humanitarian Consequences.
+In May 2017, he was awarded an Honorary Doctor's degree in Social Sciences by the University of St. Gallen, in recognition of his "outstanding services to the fortunes of the ICRC".

 Personal life

-Daccord is married and father of three daughters.
+Daccord is father of three daughters.
 He lives in Switzerland.